marvin-rao/example_native_html_form/README.md

 The head also contains `<meta name="viewport" content="width=device-width, initial-scale=1">`
 to make the page responsive, this is with respect to media queries : `@media(max-width:800px)`

+# To run, simply open the index.html in a browser.